 No, it doesn't.
-I think my why comes through a lot more in my social media.
-So my Instagram and Facebook and anybody who will go on to the Luck's Yard chiropractic clinic will get a very strong idea of my why and what I stand for.
-So that's where I put my why up, you know, predominantly, I would say.
-It also comes through our blogs, so articles that we write.
-We're possibly going to talk about that later.
+I think I think my Y comes through a lot more in my social media.
+So my Instagram and Facebook and their you know, anybody who will go on to the luXy on chiropractic clinic will get a very strong idea of of my why and what what I stand for.
+So that's where I put my way up, you know, predominantly, I would say it also comes through our blogs, so articles that we write.
+So and you know, you have we We're possibly going to talk about that later.
 But obviously, we have the limitations on what we're allowed to say with regards to Advertising Standards Agency.
 And you know, the cap code.
-And I don't know if it's the same restriction that...

-That really affects people treating babies, doesn't it?
-It applies equally to osteopaths and chiropractors.

-Totally, and I was one of the 400 chiropractors who were affected by that in 2009.
-So we were, especially the British Chiropractic Association, chiropractors are very careful about that, about our wording.
-So for instance, if you go to my pregnancy and paediatric page, I will only say that about my experience that I used to teach pregnancy and paediatrics for 15 years.
-And it will not talk about any symptoms or any conditions at all.
-It talks about my credentials instead.
+And I don't know if it's the same restriction that really will it really affects people treating babies doesn't really it applies equally to osteopaths and chiropractors, it's totally and I was one of the 400 chiropractors who are affected by that in 2009.
+So we were especially the British Chiropractic Association. calibrators are very careful about that, about our wording.
+So for instance, if you go to my pregnancy and paediatric page, I will only say that I about my experience that I'll use to teach pregnancy in paediatrics for 15 years.
+And, and it will not talk about any any symptoms or any conditions at all.
+They talks about my credentials instead.
 So we're finding other ways of being able to bring things in.
 And then we have, you know, a list of things that you're allowed to mention through the Advertising Standards Agency.
-So you can bring those into your website, of course.
-But I think, partly, I've done this presentation for that reason, because it can stump people, you know, I know a lot of people who felt really, their fingers were burned when this happened.
-And they just said, I'm just going to have a very basic website, I'm never going to go out and put myself out there.
+So you can bring those in into your website, of course.
+But but it I think, partly I've done this presentation, for that reason, because it can stump people, you know, I know a lot of people felt really the fingers were burned when this happened.
+And they just said, I'm never going to know I'm just going to very basic website, I'm never going to go out and put myself out there.
 I'm never going to write anything anymore.
-Because they're so scared of writing, that it might be wrong, but there's so much we can do still.
-And I feel really passionate about that, that you can still write about what you love about your work and what you love about communicating with patients and there's so many things you can do that can bring your passion and your why through.
-So people kind of go yeah, I love what this practitioner represents.
+Because it's so scared of writing.
+You know that it might be wrong, but there's so much we can do.
+Still.
+And I feel really passionate about that, that you can still write about what you love about your work and, and what you love about communicating with patients.
+And there's so many things you can do that can bring your passion and your why through.
+So people kind of go Yeah, I love what this this practitioner represents.
 And I feel that I can trust them.